This feature is only available to Google Workspace for Education editions.

 - Higher education institutions—Users not designated as under the age of 18 have no additional restrictions for Google services.
 However, administrators in those organizations are required to identify any users under the age of 18.

-Understand new default settings
+Understand the default settings

 - All users in primary and secondary institutions who are not designated as over 18 default to under 18 and get a restricted experience in some Google services.